kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 ## Protect the Application

-Before actually taking backup of ETCD let's first create a dummy namespace and some resources in that namespace, and after taking the ETCD backup we will delete this namespace; so that we can check if this namespace has actually been restored after restoring the ETCD.
+Before actually taking the backup of ETCD let's first create a dummy namespace and some resources in that namespace, and after taking the ETCD backup we will delete this namespace, so that we can check if this namespace has actually been restored after restoring the ETCD.

 ```
 root@workmachine:/repo# oc create ns nginx